zhuxiao/asvbm/README.md

 chr1	3327738	3329244	DUP	3013	C	CATG...
 chr1	1	481701	chr2	4273477	4539804	TRA	0	-	-
 ```
-For the second item, there is a insertion of size 87 base pairs at the 1142381 location of chr1, and for the fifth item, it is a translocation between chr1:1-481701 and chr2:4273477-4539804, and the 0 in the last second column means the SV_len which will be 0 for translocations or translocation breakpoints.
+For the second item, there is an insertion of size 87 base pairs at the 1142381 location of chr1, and for the fifth item, it is a translocation between chr1:1-481701 and chr2:4273477-4539804, and the 0 in the last second column means the SV_len which will be 0 for translocations or translocation breakpoints.

 ## General usage
-The help information are below:
+The help information is below:
 ```sh
 $ sv_stat
 Program: SV_STAT (A tool for Structural Variants Statistics Benchmarking)